 Families and supporters of Israeli hostages held by Hamas in the Gaza Strip since Oct.
 7, protest at Ben Gurion International Airport, near Tel Aviv on July 21, 2024.

-Polls following October 7 showed most Palestinians supported the attack, fueling anger in Israel.
-Videos circulated of Gazans crowding around hostages, filming them, spitting on them, and beating them, which deepened resentment.
+Polls in the wake of October 7 that showed most Palestinians approved of the attack sowed anger in Israel.
+Videos of Gazans crowding around hostages in the immediate aftermath of the raid, filming them on their mobile phones, spitting on them and beating them also fuelled lasting resentment.

-Harel Chorev, a senior researcher at Tel Aviv University’s Moshe Dayan Center specializing in media and Palestinian society, said such incidents make it difficult for many Israelis to feel sympathy for Gazans.
+Harel Chorev, a senior researcher at Tel Aviv University’s Moshe Dayan Center specializing in media and Palestinian society, said such incidents make it difficult for many Israelis to feel sympathy for people in Gaza.

-While international media, barred by Israel from entering Gaza, rely on Palestinian journalists, many Israelis distrust such reporting, citing Hamas’ authoritarian control over the territory.
+While international media, barred by Israel from entering Gaza, have relied on Palestinian journalists, many Israelis have little faith in their reporting.
+Some cite the lack of press freedom in Gaza under Hamas’ authoritarian rule.

 “I don’t think there is a famine in Gaza,” said Orit Maimon, 28, a lawyer from Tel Aviv.
 “I don’t think the situation there is ideal or very good but I don’t think there is a famine.”